 During my House of Colour Colour Analysis class with Emilie West, she introduced us to the concept of having a ‘style personality’.
-These are the clothes which you feel most ‘you’ in.
+These are the outfits you wear when you feel most ‘you’.
 She showed us a board with eight different types of personalities- and none of us are confined to just one type!
 We were intrigued and decided to book a style class.

 My style journey